 The ANSI X12 standard is an EDI standard widely used in NAFTA region.
 EDIFACT and VDA messages are more common in other regions like the European Union or Asia.
 For exchanging invoice information you can use the EDIFACT INVOIC standard.
 You also come across the VDA4906 and VDA4938 standard to exchange invoice data in the automotive industries.

 Common problems that appear when exchanging invoice messages are based on wrong or missing data.
 If data is transmitted inside an ANSI X12 EDI 810 messages that is unknown in the supplier’s ERP system, an error on processing step will be the result.
 Typical issues in context of EDI 810 messages are:

 When you look into replacing an outdated EDI solution you worked with so far, you should evaluate all options how you want to take your EDI solution on the next level.
-SEEBURGER provides you all options including on-premises as an in-house operation, or leveraging it as an EDI Cloud Service in the SEEBURGER Cloud or in public cloud environments like the ones from Google, Azure, AWS etc..
+SEEBURGER provides you all options including on-premises as an in-house operation, or leveraging it as an EDI Cloud Service in the SEEBURGER Cloud or in public cloud environment (e.g. Google, Azure, AWS etc.).